 5.2.4.6.3 Evaluation

+Editor's Note: This section was updated in TR 33.899 v0.6.0 by two overlapping and conflicting pCRs, S3-162029 and S3-161890.
+Implementation was done by merging the content when possible.
+Text that was updated by one but removed by the other was kept in the TR.

 Solution #2.6 is an enhancement to solution #2.2 as stated in clause 5.2.4.6.
 Solution #2.2 helps against purely passive attacks when the permanent key K has leaked to an attacker, as described in key issue 2.2, while solution #2.6 also helps against active attacks when the permanent key K has leaked to an attacker.
+In addition, like solution #2.2, solution #2.6 addresses key issue #3.1, but protects against more of the threats listed in 5.3.3.1.2.

+It should also be noted that there are solutions for addressing key issue #2.2 that do not affect the establishment of air interface keys at all, e.g. solution 2.1.
+However, solution 2.1 does not also address key issue #3.1

 It is assumed for solution #2.6 that the serving network possesses a private-public key pair, and the home network knows the public key.

-Under these assumptions, also solution #10.2 applies.
-Solution #10.2 consists in encrypting keys in authentication vectors or security contexts transmitted between core network entities using the public key of the receiving entity.
-We observe that solution #2.2 could also be enhanced by applying solution #10.2 in addition to solution #2.2.
-This would have the same effect as solution #2.6 in that it mitigates also active attacks.
+Under these assumptions, also solution #2.24 applies.
+Solution #2.24 has the same effect as solution #2.6 in that it mitigates also active attacks.

-The advantage of combining solution #2.2 with solution #10.2 over using solution #2.6 would be that the UE need not know the public key of the serving network, only the home network would need to know it.
+The advantage of solution #2.24 over solution #2.6 is that the UE need not know the public key of the serving network, only the home network would need to know it.
 This makes distribution of the public key easier.
 Furthermore, there are fewer public-key operations on the air interface.

 It should also be noted that there are solutions for addressing key issue 2.2 that do not affect the establishment of air interface keys at all, e.g. solution 2.1.